poppito/poppito.github.io/_posts/2025-06-10-OpenSource-RAG-ollama-llamaindex.md

         return index

 # Start a loop to create a chat to query LLM for semantic search using RAG
+# You should be able to adjust the similarity_top_k depending on how your embeddings perform
 def run_query(index):
     query_engine = index.as_query_engine(similarity_top_k=5)
     print("Type your query or 'exit' to quit")